yukun-dong/how-to/Respond-to-chat-commands-in-Teams.md

-# Build command and response

-> Please be advised these features are currently under active development, with a lot of changes taking place.
-Please expect breaking changes as we continue to iterate.
-We really appreciate your feedback!
-If you encounter any issue or error, please report issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).
+> We appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 Microsoft Teams allows you to automate simple and repetitive tasks right inside a conversation.
 You can build a Teams bot that can respond to simple commands sent in chats with adaptive cards.